 Relationship between ISO 13485 and Post-market surveillance (PMS)

-A Post Market Surveillance Plan is a documented strategy of the proactive process for the collection of any required information to evaluate the safety and performance of the medical device released in the market.
+A Post Market Surveillance (PMS) Plan is a documented strategy of the proactive process for the collection of any required information to evaluate the safety and performance of the medical device released in the market.